 For instance, LinearB is a tool that can collect and correlate metrics from both your repositories and project management software, such as Jira.
 As a result, you get a very accurate view of the current state of your teams:

-In the image above, taken from LinearB’s dashboard, you can see that the team member Pam Beesly has too many active tasks.
+In the image above, taken from LinearB’s dashboard, you can see that the team member Joanna has too many active tasks and has worked 9 out of the last 10 days.
 Upon learning that, the team lead could decide to split the work more evenly between the other team members.
-Though such a metric might not fit the definition of code quality, it’s certainly a valuable measurement a team lead can use to improve the quality and health of their applications.
+Though such a metric might not fit the definition of code quality, it’s certainly a valuable measurement a team lead can use to improve the quality management and health of their applications.

 The picture above is also from LinearB’s dashboard.
 It shows an important metric—rework, aka code churn—across iterations.
 Such a report is a great example of LinearB capabilities.
 It brings repository and project management metrics together.
 And as a result, it provides the user with a high-level view that can certainly act as a quality gate.

-We invite you to give LinearB a try.
+We invite you to book a demo of LinearB.
 Thanks for reading.